Shoelace Knot Variations

 (1) The LEFT lace is made into a loop.

-Either of the above techniques result in the identical finished knot, which is properly balanced and which will stay
+Both of the above techniques result in the identical finished knot, which is properly balanced and which will stay securely tied.

 In the above example, the “reversals” have only been applied to the Finishing Bow stage of the knot.
 For left-handed people, it is usually easiest to reverse ALL of my instructions left to right (ie. reverse both the Starting Knot and Finishing Bow).

-• If you follow all of my instructions exactly, your finished knots will be secure.
+• If you follow all of the instructions on this website exactly, your finished knots will be secure.

 • If you follow all of my instructions in reverse, your finished knots will also be secure.